 Spring

-In Honolulu, the spring season offers relatively moderate weather conditions.
+In Honolulu, we see relatively moderate weather conditions in the spring season.
 The rain from the rainy season, spanning throughout the winter months, begins to taper off into the spring months.

-While spring temperatures are high, they generally stay between 80 to 85 degrees Fahrenheit and are less often accompanied by unbearable humidity levels.
+While spring temperatures are high, they generally stay between 80 to 85 degrees Fahrenheit.
+The bonus?
+We find them less often accompanied by unbearable humidity levels.
 You’ll also find a bit more of a “cooling down” period at night than you will in the coming months.

-Spring slots in right after Hawaii’s high tourist season, meaning crowds and prices will begin to settle back down to more reasonable amounts.
-Between the comfortable temperatures, less rain, and budget-friendly fares, the spring shoulder season is a great season to travel to Honolulu.
+Spring slots in right after Hawaii’s high tourist season, meaning we start to notice that crowds and prices begin to settle back down to more reasonable amounts.
+Between the comfortable temperatures, less rain, and budget-friendly fares, the spring shoulder season is one of our favorite seasons to travel to Honolulu.

 Summer

-Summer in Hawaii may sound like a great time to kick back and relax under a palm tree, but unless you’re used to extreme tropical climates, this really isn’t the case.
+Summer in Hawaii may sound like a great time to kick back and relax under a palm tree.
+But unless you’re used to extreme tropical climates, this really wouldn’t be our recommendation!

-Temperatures in Honolulu in summer rise up towards the 90s and are compounded with a lot of humidity.
-For many travelers, the summer heat and humidity can be unbearable if they’ve planned to spend most of their Oahu summer vacation outdoors or take on physically strenuous activities like hiking.
+Temperatures in Honolulu in the summer rise up towards the 90s and are compounded with a lot of humidity.
+For many travelers—including us!—the summer heat and humidity can be unbearable, especially if you’re planning to spend most of your Oahu summer vacation outdoors or take on physically strenuous activities like hiking.

+The other thing we’re not fans of?
 The summer months also make up the peak of Hawaii’s hurricane season.
-While this isn’t typically a major concern on the Hawaiian island of Oahu, it’s worth keeping in mind when planning your holiday.
+While this isn’t typically a major concern on the Hawaiian island of Oahu, we’d still recommend keeping it in mind when planning your holiday.

-While all this might seem like it lends itself to a fairly wet stretch of time, the summer months make up the bulk of Honolulu’s dry season, and hardly any rain is expected day-to-day.
+While all this might seem like it lends itself to a fairly wet stretch, the summer months—especially June, the driest month of the year—make up the bulk of Honolulu’s dry season.
+Hardly any rain is expected day-to-day.
+(It’s weird, we know.)

 Fall

-Like the spring, the fall season is a fairly reasonably priced and comfortable time to travel to Honolulu.
-You’ll find that the precipitation starts to pick back up, which helps to cut the humidity without pouring down in overwhelming amounts.
+Like the spring, the fall season is fairly reasonably priced and we think it’s a pretty comfortable time to travel to Honolulu.
+The precipitation starts to pick back up, which helps to cut the humidity without pouring down in overwhelming amounts.

-Fall temperatures hover in the moderate mid-80s, which is the perfect “tropical” weather for the average tourist: Not-too-hot and certainly not cool by any means.
+Fall temperatures hover in the moderate mid-80s, which, in our opinion, is the perfect “tropical” weather for the average tourist: Not-too-hot and certainly not cool by any means.

-The end of hurricane season does extend into fall, but the majority of tropical storms occur prior to the end of September.
-Most agree this doesn’t pose a large enough risk to avoid booking your vacation during these months, especially in the later fall, but it’s always important knowledge to keep in your traveler’s toolkit.
+The end of hurricane season does extend into fall, but we see the majority of tropical storms occur prior to the end of September.
+We’d agree that it doesn’t pose a large enough risk to avoid booking your vacation during these months, especially in the later fall, but it’s always important to keep this in mind.

 Winter

-No need to worry about cold weather during Honolulu’s “winter” season, but you may want to keep an eye on the weather forecast nonetheless.
-November to March makes up Hawaii’s rainy season, with as many as 15 days in a month calling for rain—and a whole lot of it, at that!
+No need to worry about cold weather during Honolulu’s “winter” season, but we’d recommend keeping an eye on the weather forecast nonetheless.
+November to March makes up Hawaii’s rainy season.
+We could see as many as 15 days in a month calling for rain—and a whole lot of it, at that!

 Surprisingly, despite having less-than-ideal weather, winter is the most popular time for tourists to head to the islands of Hawaii.
-Due to the overlap of school holidays, winter is a particularly popular time for families with young children.
+Due to the overlap of school holidays, we often see families with young children visiting in droves.

-If you’re traveling on a stricter budget or navigating tourist crowds isn’t really your thing, avoiding the winter season wouldn’t be the worst idea.
+If you’re traveling on a stricter budget or navigating tourist crowds isn’t your thing, we’d suggest avoiding the winter season.

 January